15 brilliant things to do in Tbilisi Georgia

 How to avoid getting lost

 • Freedom Square at Rustaveli Avenue (like Park Avenue in NY.
-Here, you’ll find shopping centres and stores)
+Here, you’ll find shopping centers and stores)

 • The Sulfur baths (at the other end of Rustaveli Av.)

 • If you get lost, ask someone for Rustaveli or the river.
-They both run through the city centre.
+They both run through the city center.

 Prices and budget